The best home and style deals and sales to shop this weekend

 Trying out new beauty products or clothing can be tough when everything costs a fortune.
 Luckily, this weekend, you can score deals on makeup, clothing, accessories and hair products that will help change up any look on a budget.

-- Up to 50 percent off everything, plus extra 20 percent off everything with code MAY
+- Up to 50 percent off everything, plus extra 20 percent off everything with code YOUMAY

 - Up 80 (yes, 80) percent off everything on the Nasty Gal website